Decay of streaks and rolls in plane Couette-Poiseuille flow: Experimental set-up and processing

 The rotating cylinder in reservoir $1$ which drove the belt induced a large-Reynolds-number turbulent flow in the reservoir.
-At $\Rey=600$ in the channel, the $\Rey$ in the reservoir $1$ was about $2\times10^4$.
+At $\Rey=600$ in the channel, the $\Rey$ in reservoir $1$ was approximately $2\times10^4$ which is calculated using the half width of the reservoir $H^*=23$ cm and $U_{belt}$.
 This source of turbulence acted as external noise for the flow inside the channel.
-The presence of this external noise promoted invasion of some disorder motion from the sides reported in PCF experiments \citep{BottinChate1998, Couliou2015PhysFluids, Monchaux2020jfm}.
+Some of the turbulence generated in the reservoirs invaded the flow channel as reported in PCF experiments \citep{BottinChate1998, Couliou2015PhysFluids}.

 A novelty of the present experiment was the addition of multi-layer grids at the junction between reservoir~1 and the channel to help reduce the noise that perturbs the flow in the channel.
 Fine mesh grids have previously been used in boundary layer flows to reduce the streaky flow and homogenise the incoming flow \citep{Puckert2017BLgrids}.
 The multi-layer grids consisted of $5$ stainless steel grids with a distance between the layers of $1-2$~mm.
-The diameter of the thread was $0.4$ mm.
+The diameter of the wires was $0.4$ mm.
 The size of the grids was $25$ (width) $\times$ $500$ (height) mm.
-The mesh size $1$ mm was significantly smaller than $2h$ and prevents large eddies from entering the channel.
-The level of noise in the channel was sensitive to the exact position of the grid.
-We studied four levels of external noise: one without grid (high-noise) and three with grids.
+The mesh size $1$ mm was significantly smaller than $2h$ and breaks up the large eddies and prevents them from entering the channel.
+It was found that the level of noise in the channel was sensitive to the exact position of the grid.
+We studied four levels of external noise: one without the grid (high noise) and three with the grid in place.